amisstea/operator-pipelines-poc/README.md

    ([example](https://github.com/amisstea/community-operators/commit/88c9c0e4e843e4f5fb34033abb924606017064aa))
    and push your local changes so they are accessible for testing.

-## Running the Basic Certification Pipeline
+## Running the Base Test Pipeline

-Assuming the working directory is the root of this repo, the base pipeline (the one a partner may run) can be manually triggered with a Git source location.
+Assuming the working directory is the root of this repo, the base test pipeline (the one a partner may run) can be manually triggered with a Git source location.